Quick Answer

 Net worth measures the total value of all assets owned minus the full amount owed to creditors.
 It is also equal to total assets minus liabilities.
 A person’s net worth may be calculated through their balance sheet process.

-Net Worth is often used as a way to measure the success of an individual or a business.
+Net worth is often used as a way to measure the success of an individual or a business.
 It represents the wealth owned by an individual or a corporation, which can also be observed through various publicly available records and resources such as annual reports and public records.
+The Federal Reserve’s Financial Accounts of the United States tracks aggregate household net worth across the country, offering a national benchmark for individual comparison.

 The difference between this statement and the income statement can confuse some.
 The income statement measures a company’s profitability but does not give you a comprehensive view of your assets and liabilities.
 The balance sheet gives you this view by summarizing your assets and liabilities in one place.
-It is required to be reported at the end of each accounting period.
+It is required to be reported at the end of each accounting period, as outlined by standards from the Financial Accounting Standards Board (FASB).

 Another example would be calculating the net worth of a business by deducting its total liabilities and then adding intangible assets such as patents, trademarks, and brands to determine actual value.